nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 If you trained the model, use the trained model file.
 If you didn't train the model, download the `model.h5` file.

-Finally, to run the model, open a terminal or command prompt and navigate to your project folder.
+Finally, to run the model, navigate to your project folder, open a terminal or command prompt and run the following command:

     python use.py